Belinostat and Yttrium Y 90 Ibritumomab Tiuxetan in Treating Patients With Relapsed Aggressive B-Cell Non-Hodgkin Lymphoma

 - >= 1st relapse for non- BMT candidate

-- Patients must have a diagnostic quality contrast computed tomography (CT) scan of the chest, abdomen and pelvis OR baseline positron emission tomography (PET)-CT scan performed within 28 days prior to registration
+- Must have a diagnostic quality CT scan of the chest, abdomen and pelvis OR baseline PET-CT scan performed within 28 days prior to registration

-- All patients must have bidimensionally measurable disease with lesions at least 1.5 cm in one dimension all measurable disease must be assessed within 28 days of registration
+- Must have bidimensionally measurable disease with lesions at least 1.5 cm in one dimension ALL measurable disease must be assessed within 28 days of registration

-- For purposes of determining prior drug regimens the following should be used as a standard; radiation therapy counts as 1 treatment, BMT including induction counts as one treatment, radioimmunotherapy is not considered a chemotherapy regimen, rituximab alone is not considered a treatment; all prior therapy must have been completed at least 30 days prior to registration; patients should not have taken valproic acid, or any other histone deacetylase inhibitor (eg., vorinostat, romidepsin), for at least 30 days prior to registration; patients must have recovered from any toxicities related to therapies prior to registration
+- To determine prior drug regimens: radiation therapy counts as 1 treatment, BMT including induction counts as one treatment, radioimmunotherapy is not considered a chemotherapy regimen, rituximab alone is not considered a treatment; all prior therapy must have been completed at least 30 days prior to registration; patients should not have taken valproic acid, or any other histone deacetylase inhibitor (eg., vorinostat, romidepsin), for at least 30 days prior to registration; patients must have recovered from any toxicities related to therapies prior to registration

-- Patients must not have clinical evidence of central nervous system involvement by lymphoma, since proposed treatment would not be able to address it adequately; any laboratory (eg., lactate dehydrogenase [LDH]) or radiographic tests performed to access central nervous system (CNS) involvement must be negative and must be performed within 42 days prior to registration
+- No clinical evidence of CNS involvement by lymphoma, any lab (eg., LDH or radiographic tests performed to access CNS involvement must be negative and must be performed within 42 days prior to registration

-- Patients must have unilateral or bilateral bone marrow biopsy performed within 42 days prior to registration
+- Unilateral or bilateral bone marrow biopsy performed within 42 days prior to registration

 - Life expectancy of greater than 3 months